Fairbanks to Coldfoot

-Fairbanks is accessible via commercial airliner from many cities in the Lower 48 and via Anchorage.
-Upon arrival, check in to a cozy lodge or modern hotel, and be sure to ask the front desk for an aurora wake-up call – if the lights are out, they’ll ring your room so you can run outside and get your first glimpse!
+Fairbanks is accessible via commercial flight from many cities in the Lower 48 and via Anchorage.
+Upon arrival, check in to a cozy lodge or modern hotel, and if you're in town from August to April, be sure to ask the front desk for a northern lights wake-up call—if the aurora is out, they’ll ring your room so you can run outside and get your first glimpse!
 If you have time today, pay a visit to the University of Alaska Museum of the North to view its extensive natural history and art collection.
 Before you travel, be sure to check the Fairbanks event calendar to see what’s happening when you arrive.